Remembering HRH Prince Philip

-Following the death of His Royal Highness The Prince Philip, Duke of Edinburgh, Galapagos Conservation Trust (GCT) would like to express our deepest sympathy to Her Majesty the Queen and the Royal Family on behalf of our members, staff, and present and past Trustees.
+Following the death of HRH Prince Philip, the Duke of Edinburgh, Galapagos Conservation Trust (GCT) would like to express our deepest sympathy to Her Majesty the Queen and the Royal Family on behalf of our members, staff, and present and past Trustees.
 His Royal Highness took an active interest in the Trust’s work and generously supported Galapagos Conservation Trust for many years.

 Prince Philip in Galapagos